telerik/maui-docs/controls/accordion/states.md

 ## Expand Multiple Items

 Using the `CanExpandMultipleItems`(`bool`) property you can allow users to expand more than one item.
 Default value is `false`.
-If `CanExpandMultipleItems` is set to `true`, clicking on the header of a collapsed accordion item will expand it, regardless of how many items are expanded.
-If `CanExpandMultipleItems` is set to `false`, the expansion of one item causes the collapse of a previously expanded accordion item.
+If `CanExpandMultipleItems` is `true`, clicking on the header of a collapsed accordion item will expand it, regardless of how many items are expanded.
+If `CanExpandMultipleItems` is `false`, the expansion of one item causes the collapse of a previously expanded accordion item.

 ## Example